 Another reason why tortoises shouldn't eat dog or cat food is due to the fact they contain animal products.
 As we said, some turtles may need a little protein in their diet.
 Mediterranean tortoises (such as the Hermann's or spur-thighed tortoise) tortoise will not need any additional protein, but some tropical species do.
 Regardless, this should be in the form of snails, worms and insects, not from animal origin.
 If they do require any of these foods, it should not exceed 5% of their diet.

 8. Tortoise food pellets

-Feed specially formulated for tortoises is an important supplement for the animals, but it is not recommended as their main food source.
+Now we know more about what do tortoises eat, we should highlight specially formulated feed for tortoises.
+It is an important supplement for the animals, but it is not recommended as their main food source.
 While it contains some helpful nutritional supplements, it does not contain all the necessary nutrients they require.
 Ideally, you should give them a homemade natural diet and offer pellets only sporadically.

 One of the most common dietary problems with pet tortoises is obesity.
-Giving the tortoise too much food can result in serious issues, including shell deformation.
-If you have any doubts over the nutrition your turtle requires, consult a veterinarian.
+Giving the tortoise too much food can result in serious issues, including shell deformation such as pyramiding in tortoises.
+If you have any doubts over the nutrition your turtle requires, consult a veterinarian specialized in exotic animals.